Xylopyrographer/STAC/manual/STAC Users Manual.md

     * Has the SSID or Password of the network been changed?
 Check with someone that might know.
 If so, whew&mdash;problem solved.
 Just pop up to the section on [Reconfiguring the STAC](#ReconfiguringtheSTAC).
 Check and re-enter the new SSID and Password information, submit that and the other info required and you'll be great.

 * *If the STAC has never connected to this network:*
     - It is probably misconfigured.
 Likely means one or both of the WiFi SSID or Password was entered incorrectly on the web browser form.
 Hey, it happens.
 We're all human.
 Just pop up to the section on [Reconfiguring the STAC](#ReconfiguringtheSTAC).
-Check and re-enter the SSID and Password information, submit that and the other info required and you'll be great.
+Check and re-enter the SSID and Password, submit that and the other info required and you'll be great.
 </div>

 ### _Tally Status not Changing_

 **What you're seeing:**
 <div style="margin-left: 2em;">The tally status display on the STAC does not change.
 It's stuck on green, red or "dotted purple".

-This error is seen in both Operating Modes.
+This condition is seen in both Operating Modes.
 </div>
 **What's causing it:**
 <div style="margin-left: 2em;">Most likely the STAC is set to monitor a channel on the switch that is not changing.</div>
 **What to try:**<div style="margin-left: 2em;">

 * Confirm with the person doing the switching that the correct tally channel is being monitored.
-* If not, click the Reset button on the side of the STAC and when the tally channel is displayed, follow the steps under [Setting the Tally Channel](#SettingtheTallyChannel) to set the correct active channel.
+* If not, click the Reset button on the side of the STAC and when the tally channel is displayed, follow the steps under [Setting the Tally Channel](#SettingtheTallyChannel) to change the active channel.
 </div>

 ### <a name="BPX"></a>_A Big Purple X?_